VladimirLi/inform-and-connect/README.md

 # Inform and Connect

-Inform and connect is a simple web site where important information from multiple govermental institutions is gathered.
-The information is further translated into the language of choise so that even people that do not speak Sweidish are well imformed.
+Inform and connect is a simple web site where important information from multiple governmental institutions is gathered.
+The information is further translated into the language of choice so that even people that do not speak Swedish are well informed.

-Inform and Connect was born as a part of [hackTheCrisis](https://www.hackthecrisis.se/) hackathon (3-5 of Arpril 2020)
+Inform and Connect was born as a part of [hackTheCrisis](https://www.hackthecrisis.se/) hackathon (3-5 of April 2020)

-UX design by [Maija Perfiljeva](https://github.com/mperfiljeva), see UX workspace [here](https://whimsical.com/SbvkKwSRyFnfmW6SM31Zu6) and final desing [here](https://www.figma.com/file/ZISP92E0mYkAtkAB7f6tkm/Connect-and-inform?node-id=0%3A1).
+UX design by [Maija Perfiljeva](https://github.com/mperfiljeva), [here](https://whimsical.com/SbvkKwSRyFnfmW6SM31Zu6) and final desing [here](https://www.figma.com/file/ZISP92E0mYkAtkAB7f6tkm/Connect-and-inform?node-id=0%3A1).

 ## Team members: